SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

 		return oFilterField;
 	};
 ```
-Check that your value helps work by using the suggestion and the value help dialog of the corresponding fields! 🤓
+Check that our value helps work by using the suggestion and the value help dialog of the corresponding fields! 🤓

 ![Exercise 3 Result](ex3.png)
 ## Summary
-In this exercise, you learned how to construct value helps as fragments and improve the user's filtering experience.
-These value helps were linked with filter fields and added as dependents to the Filter Bar.
+In this exercise, we learned how to construct value helps as fragments and improve the user's filtering experience.
+These value helps were linked with filter fields and added as dependents to the filter bar.
 Additionally, a delegate specific payload was incorporated into the delegate to specify which properties should have a value help attached.

 Proceed to - [Exercise 4](../ex4/readme.md)